shreyassaxena/convolutional-neural-fabrics/README.md

 ### Training CNF

 ** Demo on MNIST
-  0. Data: You need to download and post-process MNIST for the demo code (See demo_mnist.txt for further instructions)
+  0. Data: You need to download and post-process MNIST for the demo code (See ./MNIST/demo_mnist.txt for further instructions)
   0. Follow the steps in demo_mnist.txt